-To update drivers and utilities, perform the following steps:
+To update drivers and utilities:

-- 1. From the Dell OpenManage Server Assistant main screen, select the option for updating drivers and utilities. - 2.
-Select the system model number from the drop-down menu. - 3.
+- 1. From the Dell OpenManage Server Assistant main screen, select the option for updating drivers and utilities - 2.
+Select the system model number from the drop-down box - 3.
 Select the type of drivers or utilities that you want to update. - 4.
-Click Continue. - 5.
+Click Continue - 5.
 Select each driver or utility that you want to update.

-You are prompted to either run the program or provide a location to save the files.
+You are prompted to either run the program or provide a location to save the files